Does HR report to the CEO in your company?

 - A Sr. HR person will come in and learn the business, in the same way, the rest of the execs learn the business.

-- HR is cost center and there is a conflict of interest if a cost center reports into the person responsible for making budgets.
+- HR is cost center and there is a conflict of interest if a cost center reports to the person responsible for making budgets.
 It is easier to control costs within your departments with a direct report vs. someone who reports outside of your domain.
 Will a direct report push back as much on budget cuts????

 Additional thoughts in no random order, but based on a person being Sr. enough to have a seat at the table:

 I am not a people person.
 I would like to consider myself a businessperson first with an emphasis on people.

-I look at my role in the company as a lever to free up the CEO of anything that has to deal with people / employee issues.
-I think that most HR folks can and will take care of the day-to-day like hiring, benefits, etc. I want to provide a resource to folks with a few years of experience and the confidence to the company / executive team that I can and will step in with the senior folks.
+I look at my role in the company as a lever to free up the CEO of anything that has to deal with people/employee issues.
+I think that most HR folks can and will take care of the day-to-day of hiring, benefits, etc. I want to provide a resource to folks with a few years of experience and the confidence to the company/executive team that I can and will step in with the senior folks.
 This includes the C level Execs.
 Just because someone is a C level, doesn’t mean they don’t have problems, issues, or need a second opinion.
 You would be surprised how often a C level person doesn’t hear “thank you”, “congratulations”, or “we should think about this in a different way”.
 Most individual contributors view C levels as invincible, off-limits, and will not let them know “they rocked it” or “offer help when team dynamics come into play”.